Louise-Ryan/GENE-FAM/README.md

 </p>

-Add X nucleotides to start of sequence (5' end):
+To specify the number of nucleotides added to the 5' end, please define the $nhmmer_minus variable on line 59 as follows:
 ```
 $nhmmer_minus = 5000; #Line 59
 ```
 </p>

-Running nhmmer on the whole genome assembly can be an intensive task, requiring long run-times.
+Running nhmmer on the whole genome assembly can be an intensive task requiring long run-times.
 To speed up the process for large genomes, an nhmmer database can be generated for the assembly.
-While, this dramatically speeds up run-times, it reduces sensitivity slightly - and hence we reccomend that this option is only switched on for large genomes.
-To specify this option, please set the following variable:
+While, this dramatically speeds up run-times for large genomes, it reduces sensitivity slightly.
+Hence we reccomend that this option is only switched on for large genomes.
+To specify this option, please set the $nhmmer_genome_database variable on line 62 as either "yes" or "no".
 ```
 my $nhmmer_genome_database = "no"; #Line 62
 ```